 In addition, vinegar, lemon juice, and baking soda are three great household cleaning products that are fantastic alternatives to chemical products!

 For the bathtub and shower

-For your bathtub or shower, the routine is the same.
-Start by sprinkling baking soda around your surfaces.
-In this case you can use a cloth or brush to scrub any areas of soap scum that don’t come off easily.
+The routine is the same.
+So, start by sprinkling baking soda around your surfaces.
+In this case, you can use a cloth or brush to scrub any areas of soap scum that don’t come off easily.
 Next, pull your drain stopper so that the water you add doesn’t immediately rinse away, allowing you to take your time as you scrub.
 When you’re finished, open the drain and let the dirty water wash away.

 2. Cleaning your tiles

 Option 1.
 How to clean your bathroom tiles on a daily basis